cryphon/three-body-orbit-sim/README.md

 ## Overview

 This project is a physics-based simulation of the famous orbit solution to the three-body problem in gravitational physics.
 The simulation shows how three celestial bodies of equal mass can orbit in a stable pattern under mutual gravitational influence.
-I built this project to learn more about physics and simulations while simultaneously preparing towards a 3d simulation of our solar system using OpenGL.
+I built this project to learn more about physics and simulations while simultaneously preparing towards a 3d renderer using OpenGL.

 ## The Three-Body Problem